Skip to main content

 export const beforeFindMany = [];

-Is worth mentioning that you can pass multiple functions into the interceptors in order to handle different aspects of your application and at the same time following the practice of letting a function be responsible for a single thing.
+You can pass multiple functions into the interceptors in order to handle different aspects of your application and at the same time following the practice of letting a function be responsible for a single thing.

 Practical Before Interceptor Example